Euak/hugo-split-gallery/README.md

 ### Taxonomies

-Hugo Split Gallery supports custom taxonomies (as long as they don't have space in their name).
+Hugo Split Gallery supports custom taxonomies (as long as they don't have space in their name and values).

 Example: